TWvR/AneufinderFileFilter/README.md

 The 'Run_AneufinderFileFilter'-script is subdivided in multiple sections to create a good overview of the different settings.
 Prior to each run you probably like to give your project a new name, assign the correct input folder and check the filtering and plotting settings.

-After initation of the script using __AneufinderFileFilter(sampleIDs)__ you will be prompted to check filter settings.
-If correct, please enter 'Y' to initialize the filtering.
+After making all required adjustments, run the code line-by-line.
+The actual filtering is commenced at the end of the run script by running  __AneufinderFileFilter(sampleIDs)__.
+Soon thereafter you will be prompted to quickly check filter settings; if correct, please enter 'Y' to initialize the filtering.

 ## Options